h2oai/sparkling-water/doc/src/site/sphinx/ml/binary_model.rst

 Train Model in Sparkling Water and Obtain Binary model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We first train a model using Sparkling Water Api from which we can extract the binary model class.
+We first train a model using Sparkling Water API from which we can extract the binary model class.
 The binary model class contains methods used to work with binary models.

 .. content-tabs::